How to do Product Validation? Check if your product idea makes sense

 As you approach the end of the process of validating your solution ideas, you can create high-fidelity clickable prototypes that will give off a more realistic look and feel.
 These will give your users and stakeholders a chance to experience the design that you want to create in your finished product.

-Design process tools - Solution Definition Process
+Design process tools table

-Now that we've taken a look at how the process works and what you can measure let's briefly go over the different methods that can be used for validating your solution ideas.
-I've provided a basic "in-a-nutshell" style description of these methods for educational purposes.
+Now that weā€™ve taken a look at how the process works and what you can measure letā€™s briefly go over different strategies to validate a product.
+Iā€™ve provided a basic ā€œin-a-nutshellā€ style description of these methods for educational purposes.
 But each case is different, and your path may require other methods or techniques, which is why working with specialists at this point in the process is the most optimal way to get things right.
-If you want to learn more about how you can maximize your chances of success while simultaneously lowering your risk of waste, don't hesitate to reach out to us to receive advice tailored to your business.
+If you want to learn more about how you can maximize your chances of success while simultaneously lowering your risk of waste, donā€™t hesitate to reach out to us to receive advice tailored to your business.

 Button to nowhere